Skip to Main Content

 Now, working with Family could also end up in your case being diverted from a traditional prosecution, so there are benefits to working with Family.
 That being said, an experienced and practiced defense attorney can help guide you through the process and decide what is and is not in your best interests.

-During this initial interview, Family will also inform you of their recommendation regarding whether the court should issue a protective order and also, what type of protective order they are recommending.
+During this initial interview, Family will also inform you of their recommendation regarding whether the court should issue a protective order, and also, what type of protective order they are recommending.
 During your arraignment, the court will likely adopt whatever type of protective order that Family recommends.
 This is not necessarily the final word as it relates to protective orders!
 For more information, you can visit our other posts on Fernando A. hearings and Protective Orders.

 The Pros and Cons of Working with Family